 We continue to review our current sources and occasionally seek new sources that meet our natural spring water requirements spring water requirements and standards.

 Ice Mountain Bottled Water Quality Report

-We’ve broken down a sample mineral content for you here, so you can see why you enjoy Ice Mountain® Brand Natural Spring Water.
+We’ve broken down the mineral content so you can see why you enjoy Ice Mountain® Brand Natural Spring Water.
 All values provided in milligrams/liter (mg/l) unless indicated otherwise.

 Water Quality Regulations and Oversight

 The bottled water industry is one of the few industries that has its own standard of good manufacturing practices that go above and beyond most other food products.
 The industry is regulated by the Food and Drug Administration (FDA), which regulates food industries and the pharmaceutical industry as well.
 Under the Safe Drinking Water Act, FDA regulations for bottled water must be at least as stringent as those imposed by the U.S. Environmental Protection Agency for tap water.
 Bottled water is generally required to be tested for the same parameters as tap water, but the standards are, in many cases, stricter than for tap water.